What is the Shortest Time to Complete an Electrician Trade School?

 Learn more about how we can prepare you to advance your career.

-Are you interested in becoming an electrician but not sure you can dedicate enough time to your education?
-Did you know that you can complete an Electrical Applications Training program in as little as 7 months?
-The Refrigeration School (RSI) offers a short path to becoming an electrician and prepares you for a career as an electrician.
+Well, you can complete an Electrical Applications Training program in as little as 7 months.
+The Refrigeration School (RSI) offers one of the shortest paths to becoming an electrician and prepares you to start an apprenticeship, or an entry-level electrician career.

 What is the Shortest Time to Complete an Electrician Trade School?

-The RSI Electrical Applications Training program can be completed in as little as 7 months, attending full-time.
+At RSI, you can become an electrician in as little as 7 months, attending full-time.
 How can we prepare you so quickly?
 Because we focus on the knowledge and skills you need to succeed as an electrician.
 You won’t have to worry about non-electrician electives, just the classes that prepare you to become an electrician.

 Get Started on the Path to a New Career